 In the Yellow Phase, social skills began to be tied up in state dependent restriction.
-Any time we want to use that skill comfortably, we have to use enough alcohol or drugs to get us back in that state.
-By the Orange Phase, state dependent restriction may occur in so many skill areas we become increasingly dependent on high-risk choices to feel competent and confident.
+Any time we want to use that skill comfortably, we have to use enough to get us back in that state.
+By the Orange Phase, state dependent restriction may occur in so many skill areas we become increasingly dependent on highrisk choices to feel competent and confident.

-One of the unfortunate outcomes of state dependent restriction is starting to see ourselves as inadequate and unable to function unless we are drinking or using drugs.
-State dependent restriction may cause low self-esteem because we begin to believe, "I'm not very good in social settings or at school or some work settings, but alcohol or drugs let me do it."
+One of the unfortunate outcomes of state dependent restriction is starting to see ourselves as inadequate and unable to function unless we are using.
+State dependent restriction may cause low self-esteem because we begin to believe, "I'm not very good in social settings or at school or some work settings, but THC lets me do it."
 In this way, state dependent restriction is a loss of freedom to use our skills.
 In reality, we own the skills.